michal-niedzwiedzki/sundial-xc/README.md

 ## Future versions

-* **Installer.** Separate from the rest of the application.
-Several pages to guide user through installation process.
+* **Internationalization with gettext.** Yeah, currently it's in Spanish.
+* **Proper cron mechanism.** Existing _events_ need to run asynchronously.
+* **Database normalization.** You will see the need for this one as soon as you look into existing database.
 * **Migration script from Local-Excahnge-UK.**
 * **Restful API version 0.0**.
 API for existing model classes shielded by authorization layer.
 Covered in 100% with tests.
 * **Android client.** Nice to have to explore correctness and completeness of API v 0.0.
-* **Database normalization.** You will see the need for this one as soon as you look into existing database.
-* **Interoperability between instances of Sundial XC.** Very important to connect not only members of communities, but also communities with each other.
+* **Interoperability between instances of Sundial XC.** Very important to connect members not only within community but also across communities.
-* **Internationalization with gettext.** Yeah, currently it's in Spanish.